Warning: Undefined variable $rs in /ext/web/studiumgenerale/lib/inc/10_topics.php on line 216

 Radio ArtEZ

 Part 1 of a six part miniseries that is based on the conference The Roadmap to Equality In The Arts.
 This first episode goes deeper into the core tenet of the symposium and how it came into being.
 What models of change are there?
 How can we act together, from an intersectional and inclusive perspective?
-It features the complete keynote by Nancy Jouwe who kicked off the conference by making a strong case for intersectional thinking and acting in the arts and articulated the hindrances and accelerators for this in the Dutch art world.
+It features the complete keynote by cultural historian and researcher Nancy Jouwe who kicked off the conference by making a strong case for intersectional thinking and acting in the arts and articulated the hindrances and accelerators for this in the Dutch art world.

 On the Importance of Data (Equality in the Arts Pt.
 2)